Our Curriculum Statement

 The teaching of Religious Education is statutory in all schools.
 It is taught as a subject outside the National Curriculum but following the Cambridgeshire Agreed Syllabus 2013.

-We also value the role of modern foreign languages in the curriculum and French is taught formally throughout the school from Year 3 to Year 6.
+We also value the role of modern foreign languages in the curriculum and Spanish is taught throughout the school from Year 1 to Year 6.

 When children leave Meldreth Primary School at the end of Year 6, they should be equipped with the full range of skills that enables them to become lifelong learners.

 POSSIBILITIES - Children cannot aspire to things they have never encountered.
 We will work to broaden our children’s horizons, expanding their knowledge of the world of the work by nurturing their interests as well as encouraging fearlessness of what is new or unknown.

 REAL EXPERIENCES - we believe that children learn by doing, so we take them on lots of educational visits, invite speakers into school, bring in artefacts and interesting objects, use our environment to spark learning.